Can I Extend An Employee’s Probation Period?

 Let’s say the probation period set out in your contract is two months and you’re still not sure about the new employee.
 If you’d like to extend it, you can.
 But only if the contract allows it.
 If the contract does not say it can be extended, then it cannot.
 Simple as that.
 For example, if a contract says that probation will last three months, but the company is allowed to extend it by a month depending on certain circumstances, then it may do so under those circumstances.

 If you don’t want to extend the period and your new employee is right for the team, then nothing really needs to happen.
 The employment contract will continue to operate and the probationary period will end.
+It is, however, good practice to issue the employee with a probation completion letter.
+This formally documents the period ending and what the outcome is moving forward.

 Minimum Employment Period